 The Ole Miss Color Guard

 They perform in front of thousands of Ole Miss fans at home, as well as select away games and bowl games.
 In addition to performing on the field, the members of the Color Guard also cheer on the Rebel football team with a variety of cheer and pom routines in the stands alongside their fellow band members.
 Color guard members are selected through auditions held each spring.
-Auditioning for the color guard requires performing a brief routine taught by the color guard instructor for a panel of judges.
+Auditioning for the color guard requires performing a brief routine and a few basic technique demonstrations.

 Please direct any questions you may have to email@example.com.